Watercoloring until the Rain Stops and the Rainbow Appears! Watercoloring tips

 There’s always a rainbow after a storm.
 Happy Crafting!

-Are you interested in getting the right tools for your own watercolor cards?
+After seeing these basic watercoloring tips, are you interested in getting the right tools for your own watercolor cards?
 Check them out below!